 - Give your countertops a good scrub down

 - Gather all papers together and relocate to the appropriate place in your command center

 - Place only items that you use daily back on the counters

 - Box up remaining items, incorporating items back into the kitchen on an as-needed basis (you’ll need to find an alternative home for them)

 - Create “stations” for frequently used items that are used in conjunction with one another

-After you’ve completed this week’s assignment, share a photo of either the items you decided to delete from your countertops OR your clean and clear kitchen counters on Instagram (use the hashtag #OrganizeandRefineChallenge and don’t forget to tag me) and/or share it in the Refined Rooms Facebook community.
+After you’ve completed this week’s assignment, share a photo of either the items you decided to delete from your countertops OR your clean and clear kitchen counters on Instagram (use the hashtag #OrganizeandRefineChallenge and don’t forget to tag me)

 This post is part of the Organize and Refine Your Home Challenge